adaptris/interlok-docs/docs/pages/developer/developer-ui-optional-components.md

 }
 ```

-Another real example, this is from the deprecated [interlok-shell](https://github.com/adaptris/interlok-shell/raw/develop/build.gradle) project, here you can see a real example of deprecation:
+Another real example from the deprecated [interlok-shell](https://github.com/adaptris/interlok-shell/raw/develop/build.gradle) project where you can see an example of deprecation:
 ```groovy
 pom.withXml {
       pom.withXml {